DavidDuwaer/EmojiCam/README.md

 Other features
 - When a device has more than one camera, a button is shown to switch between all cameras.
-- Is a Progressive Web App
+- It is a Progressive Web App